-If the pressure has changed to by more than 0.04MPaG from the prescribed standard value, follow the procedure below and adjust the system pressure.
+If the pressure has changed to $\pm 0.04$ MPaG or more from the prescribed standard value, follow the procedure below and adjust the system pressure.

-NOTE: All helium circulation components must be connected when adjusting the pressure of the cryopump system.
+ATTENTION: All helium circulation components must be connected when adjusting the pressure of the cryopump system.

-The following procedure must be undertaken by an authorized electrician and mechanical personnel familiar with the structure and risk of the product.
+ATTENTION: The following procedure must be undertaken by authorized electrician and mechanical personnel familiar with the construction and risk of this equipment.
 Failure to observe this warning may result in severe bodily injury or fatal accident.

-Some parts inside the compressor may be hot immediately after the operation stops, Wait at least 15 minutes until it cools down to conduct the work safely.
+WARNING: Just after the operation has been stopped, some parts in the compressor chassis may be hot.
+Wait at least 15 minutes until it cools down to conduct the work safely.
 Failure to observe this warning may result in severe bodily injury.

-Pressure adjustment must be done when the equipments inside the compressor are at the room temperature.
-Wait about for three hours until it cools down to adjust the pressure.
+Pressure adjustment must be done when the equipment inside the compressor are at room temperature.
+Wait for about three hours until it cools down to adjust the pressure.